Analysis of the Unscented Transform for Cooperative Localization with Ranging-Only Information: Results

 \section{Results}

 The results of the analysis of the Monte Carlo simulation are presented in this section.
-We investigated the localization accuracy of the approach by computing the Euclidean distance of the estimated position from the true position and obtaining the corresponding statistics from the data.
+We investigated the localization accuracy of the approach by computing the Euclidean distance between the estimated position and the true position, and obtained the corresponding statistics from the data.
 Table \ref{tab:localization_metrics} summarizes the RMS error results for runs compared by the paths.
-The divergence percentage is computed by taking the number of runs whose magnitude is greater than $3\sigma$ from the mean.

-Figure \ref{uwbvsrmse} and Table \ref{tab:uwbvsrmse} depict the effect of range noise on the RMSE.
-The increase in range noise has a minimal impact on the RMSE of localization accuracy.
-The mean errors remain relatively stable at about $\approx3.87$ meters across different levels of range noise.
-It also has a standard deviation that does not fluctuate significantly, indicating robustness to range noise variations

-The effect of GPS position update noise on RMSE is shown in Figure \ref{gpsvsrmse} and summarized in Table \ref{tab:gpsvsrmse}.
-As GPS position noise increases from $0\sigma$ to $3\sigma$, the mean error grows substantially, starting at 2.36 meters and reaching 12.72 meters at the highest noise level.
-Also, the variability in localization accuracy increases as GPS position noise worsens.
-The growth trend shows that GPS position noise is a dominant factor affecting localization accuracy in contrast to range noise, which had a minimal effect.

-For the initial position offset, whose effect is shown in Figure \ref{povsrmse} and summarized in Table \ref{tab:povsrmse}, the mean error grows consistently from 3.57 meters at zero offset to 4.33 at a 10-meter offset.
-The results indicate that initial position offset has a noticeable but moderate effect on localization accuracy.
-Unlike the GPS position solution uncertainty, which had a drastic impact, initial offsets only caused small increases in the error.
-Accurate initialization is beneficial but not critical to overall performance.

-The results suggest that initial velocity offset (Figure \ref{vovsrmse}) has a negligible impact on localization accuracy.
-This means that the proposed method is robust to small initial velocity errors.
-The mean error fluctuates slightly around 3.8m, with minor increases and decreases at various levels of velocity offset.
-Table \ref{tab:vovsrmse} shows the statistics of localization performance with respect to initial velocity offset.

-The type of path followed by the mobile agents also impacts the localization accuracy, as shown in Table \ref{tab:localization_metrics} and Figure \ref{pathvsrmse}.
-The results reveal that the circular path results in the most consistent localization performance, with a mean error of 3.75 meters and a standard deviation of 1.22 meters, followed by the donut-shaped path with a mean error of 3.46 meters but a greater standard deviation of 1.81 meters, and the rectangular path, which shows the highest error at 4.43 meters.
+Figure \ref{uwbvsrmse} and Table \ref{tab:uwbvsrmse} illustrate the impact of increasing range noise on localization accuracy, measured by the Root Mean Square Error (RMSE).
+As the range noise level increases from $0\sigma$ to $3\sigma$, the mean RMSE exhibits a clear upward trend, rising from 3.65 meters to 5.91 meters.
+This indicates a direct degradation in localization performance with higher measurement uncertainty.
+Additionally, the standard deviation of the error, as seen from the error bars, also increases, reflecting greater variability in the estimates.
+Notably, the rise in both mean and variability becomes pronounced beyond $1.5\sigma$, suggesting a nonlinear sensitivity to noise.